 Xls file: Detailed composition of the Civil Engineering indices (TP) base 2010 (288 kB).

 The TP indices base 2010 are Laspeyres-chained indices in reference year 2010.

 The items are obtained by the aggregation of the elementary indices:

 Then the indexes are obtained by the aggregation of the items:

 Finally, the TP01 index is obtained by the aggregation of the other indices:

 The item “wages and charges” is generally made up from the hourly labour cost index in the construction sector, produced by INSEE, with a lag of 3 months.
 The elementary indices for the other items are made up for the most part from producer price indices, and in particular the Producer price indices of French industry for the French market (base 2010) - Purchaser's price for contract escalation, produced by INSEE.
 All the other indices are derived from public statistics.

 There is no specific survey for the TP indices ; they use existing public statistics, and especially the OPISE survey, to make up the elementary indices.
 Conceptually, the unit observed in relation to costs is a branch, or a sub-branch, of activity in French construction companies.

-The TP indices are disseminated around the 15th of the third month following the month under review (m+75), on the BDM, under the topic Prices and price indices, heading “Production and import price indices”, sub-heading “Construction producer price and costs indices” then “Producer cost indices for construction (contract escalation)”.
+The TP indices are disseminated around the 15th of the third month following the month under review (m+75), on the BDM, under the topic Prices and price indices, heading “Producer price or cost indices and import price indices”, sub-headings “Construction” then “Building (BT) indices”.
 They are also published in the Journal Officiel.

 Producer cost indices for construction of October 2014, which have been published on 15th of January 2015, have shifted at the same time to base 2010.
 Past Building indices (BT), Current Civil Engineering indices (TP) and various indices for construction have then been stopped, but, as for any rebasing, INSEE systematically proposes a “corresponding series” in front of each “stopped series”, with following rules: